Accomplished SaaS product leader with deep experience in digital advertising & marketing.

 Fast forward to today, Movable Ink ’s technology powers sophisticated personalization and targeting based on behavioral data and machine learning.
 With our easy to use platform, marketers can pull scattered content from websites, social media, CRM data, CSV files, APIs and other sources right into an email.
 They can then repurpose and reformat that content to drive the best possible experience.
 We’ve also taken big steps in empowering our clients to leverage our product themselves in an easy drag and drop graphics editor without the need for coding or access to developer resources.

 How critical is it for modern email marketing platforms to leverage AI and machine learning capabilities for better performance and engagement?

-As previously mentioned, AI and machine learning capabilities are becoming more important for better email performance and engagement.
+AI and machine learning capabilities are becoming more important for better email performance and engagement.
 There’s been a lot of concern in the industry about the compatibility of AI and content.
 We believe that they can not only co-exist, but must work together to engage customers and help brands grow.
 At Movable Ink, we’re bullish on the long-term potential for machine learning in marketing, both within our platform and in conjunction with other technology providers.

 Our intelligent content platform is helping bridge the gap between creative professionals and email marketers.
 It enables brands to automatically version campaign creative, using data to create millions of uniquely personalized images.
 It allows marketers to use contextual, behavioral, and customer information to adapt and and transform graphics, increasing engagement and conversions.
 Calls to action, product information, images, ratings, reviews, social content and more can all be combined to create optimized content at the moment of interaction with a customer.